Lukobet/Darey.io_pbl/project23.md

         persistentVolumeClaim:
           claimName: nginx-volume-claim
 ```
-Notice that the volumes section nnow has a `persistentVolumeClaim`.
-With the new deployment manifest, the `/tmp/dare` directory will be persisted, and any data written in there will be sotred permanetly on the volume, which can be used by another Pod if the current one gets replaced.
+Notice that the volumes section now has a `persistentVolumeClaim`.
+With the new deployment manifest, the `/tmp/dare` directory will be persisted, and any data written in there will be stored permanently on the volume, which can be used by another Pod if the current one gets replaced.

 Now lets check the dynamically created PV
 ```